 Finding the balance between lower food costs and quality ingredients may seem difficult to accomplish, but there are many ways to achieve this without putting a damper on your restaurant's offerings.

-Your food cost is a determining factor for many elements of your restaurant, but most importantly it dictates your profit margin and subsequently your menu pricing.
+Your food cost is a determining factor for many elements of your restaurant, but most importantly it dictates your profit margin and subsequently your menu engineering decisions.
 Here are 9 ways you can improve your food cost, so you can keep your customers happy and coming back for more.

 1. Choose Prime Vendors